artic-network/website/_resources/ebov/ebov-bioinformatics-sop.md

 ### Demultiplex with Porechop with stringent settings

-This stage is obligatory, even if you have already demultiplexed with Albacore, due to significant barcoding misassignments that can confound results:
+This stage is obligatory, even if you have already demultiplexed with Guppy, due to significant barcoding misassignments that can confound results:

 ```bash